BOSC 2021 Abstract Submission

 The Open Bioinformatics Foundation, which coordinates BOSC, is dedicated to promoting the practice and philosophy of Open Source Software Development and Open Science within the biological research community.

-For this reason, if a submitted abstract concerns a specific software system for use by the research community, then that software must include a recognized Open Source License, and be available for download, including source code.
+For this reason, if a submitted abstract concerns a specific software system for use by the research community, then that software must include a recognized Open Source License or Public Domain dedication, and be available for download, including source code.
+We recommend Open Source Initiative (OSI) Approved Licenses where appropriate.
 Similarly, abstracts with a focus on data, analysis methods, and/or documentation must make these available in a manner consistent with Open Science standards, utilizing appropriate licensing and approaches that promote open sharing, reuse, and redistribution.

 - ChooseALicense, with options for source code and non-source code licensing